-Mr. Camille Jojo, aged 67, was appointed as a Non-executive Director with effect from 30 October 2015.
-Mr. Jojo has practiced as a lawyer in Hong Kong for a continuous period in excess of 30 years as a specialist in (i) civil litigation in the higher courts of Hong Kong, (ii) arbitration and (iii) regulatory.
+Mr. Camille Jojo, aged 68, was first appointed as a Non-executive Director on 30 October 2015 and re-designated as an Executive Director with effect from 1 December 2023.
+Mr. Jojo was appointed as Head of Group Legal, Compliance and Corporate Governance on 1 December 2023.
+Mr. Jojo has practiced as a lawyer in Hong Kong for a continuous period in excess of 35 years as a specialist in (i) civil litigation in the higher courts of Hong Kong, (ii) arbitration and (iii) regulatory.
 He graduated with a LL.B.
 Hons. degree from the University of Cardiff in 1977 and obtained his Professional Qualifying Examination Certificate from Guildford College of Law in 1978.
 He was qualified and was admitted as a solicitor of the Supreme Court of England and Wales in 1980, as a solicitor of the Supreme Court of Hong Kong in 1982 and as a solicitor and barrister of the Supreme Court of Victoria, Australia in 1984.
 Mr. Jojo was admitted as a fellow of the Chartered Institute of Arbitrators in November 1997.
 He has been a member of the Law Society Insolvency Law Committee since 1996 and was granted Higher Rights of Audience as a solicitor advocate in respect of civil proceedings in the Hong Kong Courts in 2015.
 Mr. Jojo was awarded the Dispute Resolution Lawyer of the Year 2018 at the 17th Annual Hong Kong Law Awards.
-He is a Partner of Norton Rose Fulbright Hong Kong and head of its dispute resolution practice in Hong Kong.